Agramm18/Patient_Management_System_v.05/README.md

 ## Current Runtime Flow

-1. `app.Main` creates a `Scanner`, prints the welcome text, and starts `BootConfigService`.
+1. `app.Main` creates a `Scanner`, prints the startup message, displays the loader, and starts `BootConfigService`.
 2. `BootConfigService.SystemConfig(scanner)` creates controller objects.
 3. `FrontController` routes first to `CONFIG`.
 4. `ConfigController.execute(scanner)` validates `.env`, tests SQL connection settings, initializes `DBManager`, and checks starter accounts.
 5. `EnvValidationService` requires database values and default account values from `.env`.
 6. `SQLValidationService` builds `jdbc:mysql://<host>:<port>/<database>` and tests the connection.
 7. `DBManager` stores the runtime connection settings.
-8. `SystemAccountValidationService` checks whether the starter administrator accounts exist.
+8. `CheckForDefaultAccounts` checks whether the starter administrator accounts exist.
-9. `SetDefaultAccounts` creates missing default accounts with BCrypt password hashes.
+9. `CreateDefaultAccounts` creates missing default accounts with BCrypt password hashes.
 10. If configuration succeeds, `FrontController` routes to `AUTH`.
 11. `AuthController` shows the authentication menu: registration, login, or exit.
 12. Registration collects username, email, phone number, and password.
 13. `PasswordService` validates, confirms, and hashes the password.
-14. `CreateAccount` stores the new account as `pending` with role `intern`.
+14. `CreateAccount` stores the new account as `pending`, `intern`, and `unassigned`.
 15. Login collects username and password, validates both, checks account status, and logs the attempt.
 16. If the account status is `pending`, `FirstLogin` starts the current access-request flow.
 17. `FirstLogin` asks for a department, displays the matching job menu stub, and stores an access request through `HandleAccessManagement`.